Hungry Happenings

 Assemble Bags

-1. Equally divide the popcorn into two 18 inch pastry bags, layering the white then yellow then orange.
+1. Equally divide the popcorn into two 18-inch pastry bags, layering the white then the orange, and then the yellow.

 2. Tie with ribbon so each bag looks like a candy corn.